nelson123-lab/my-Data-Science-learnings/README.md

    eg: If your content is more attractive or more the interested with the viewers the chances of people viewing the content mulitple times are higher.

 3. Audience growth rate
+   Audience growth rate measures how many new followers your brand gets on social media within a certain amount of time.
+   It is usually measured as percentage increase compared to your old followers.

+4.